baky0905/dotfiles-minimal/README.md

 It will be enabled by default when running in a Dev Container or in distributions other than Ubuntu.

+## Configuring the terminal font

+This dotfiles uses the ZSH theme Powerlevel10k, so it requires you to install a font on your host machine with support for the Nerd Fonts glyphs.
+I recommend the FiraCode Nerd Font.

+In Ubuntu Desktop, the dotfiles installation will take care of installing the font and set it up for you in GNOME Terminal.

+But on other systems or terminal emulators, you will need to configure it manually.
+Here are some tips:
 ### Installing the font on **Windows**

 1. [Download it by clicking here](https://github.com/ryanoasis/nerd-fonts/raw/HEAD/patched-fonts/FiraCode/Regular/complete/Fira%20Code%20Regular%20Nerd%20Font%20Complete.ttf).